TefaSalcedo/TefaSalcedo/README.md

-# 👋 Hello!
+# 👋 Hi!
 I'm Estefanía

 I'm a **Frontend Developer from Colombia** with a background in **Civil Engineering**.
 I’m passionate about building interactive, accessible, and purposeful web applications — and I'm currently on a journey to become a Full Stack Developer.